-NLC urges federal regulatory agencies to broadly disseminate all CRA and CRArelated information, ratings, and related data using the most efficient and effective means.

-b.
-Performance Over Process in CRA Examinations
+NLC urges federal regulatory agencies to broadly disseminate all CRA and CRArelated information, ratings, and related data using the most efficient and effective means. b.
+Performance Over Process in CRA Examinations c.
+Uniform Evaluation Procedures

 NLC endorses comprehensive CRA rating examinations by federal regulators that emphasize the lending, investment, and service performance by financial and related institutions in meeting a community's CRA market needs rather than emphasizing compliance with administrative processes.